Exterior of the Mappa Mundo bar in Brussels, daytime.

 From the front of the Bourse, look across Boulevard Anspach to see three streets fanning out.
 The one on your left is Rue J. Van Praet.
 It is lined with restaurants, many of them Thai or Vietnamese.
 Place St-Géry is at the end of the block.

-The picture above is looking across Place St-Géry to the exterior of Mappa Mundo.
+The picture below is looking across Place St-Géry to the exterior of Mappa Mundo.

 The downstairs bar area at the Mappa Mundo bar in Brussels, in the afternoon.